donSchoe/drkJolla/README.md

 Price ticker app of privacy-centric crypto-currencies for your Sailfish device which displays the current prices directly on your home screen.

-Currently includes Bitcoin, Darkcoin, Anoncoin, Monero, BitcoinDark, XCurrency, Cloakcoin and Cachecoin.
+Currently includes Bitcoin, Darkcoin, Anoncoin, Monero, BitcoinDark, XCurrency and Cloakcoin.

 User settings allow to enable/disable coins, set the update interval or go to offline mode to save energy and bandwith.